 “We’re still here, but it’s not a good situation.
 We’re here, but that’s about it,” said Clark.
 “It’s bigger than just our family as citrus growers.
 If a solution isn’t found, there will be no citrus industry.”

 Citrus greening, an incurable disease spread by insects that ruins crops before eventually killing trees, has imperiled Florida’s citrus industry since the ailment took hold in a grove in Miami nearly two decades ago.
 It appeared a few years after an outbreak of citrus canker disease, which renders crops unsellable, and led to the loss of millions of trees statewide.
 Although greening has appeared in other citrus powerhouses like California and Texas, it hasn’t widely affected commercial groves in either state.
 The scope of the blight in Florida is by far the largest, and most costly — since 2005, it has cut production by 75 percent.
 The Sunshine State’s year-round subtropical climate allows the infestation to spread at a higher clip.
-But as warming continues to increase global temperatures, the disease is expected to advance northward
+But as warming continues to increase global temperatures, the disease is expected to advance northward.

 “You see so many abandoned citrus groves on the highways, all of the roads,” said Amir Rezazadeh, of the University of Florida’s Institute of Food and Agricultural Sciences.
 “Most of those trees are just dead now.”

 Rezazadeh acts as a liaison between university scientists scrambling to solve the problem and citrus growers in St. Lucie County, one of the state’s top producing areas.
-“We have so many meetings, visits with growers every month, and there are so many researchers working to develop resistance varieties,” he said.
+“We have so many meetings, visits with growers every month, and there are so many researchers working to develop resistant varieties,” he said.
 “And it’s just really making these citrus growers nervous.
 [Everyone] is waiting for the new research results.”

 The greatest promise lies in antibiotics created to lessen the effects of greening.
 Despite encouraging early results at reducing symptoms, therapies like oxytetracycline are still in preliminary stages and require growers to inject the treatment into every infected tree.
 More importantly, it is not a cure, merely a stopgap — a way to keep afflicted trees alive while researchers race to figure out how to beat this mysterious disease.